Developer: Sega Publisher: Sega Release: 08/29/91 Genre: Action

 In Closing

-Jewel Master isn’t a bad game but could have been so much more.
+Jewel Master is not a bad game but could have been so much more.
 I feel guilty for saying it but I wish the ring system were used in a better game.
 There are too many better action games on the system to recommend this.
 It falls pretty far down on the priority list if you ask me.